Central place theory: K = 4 transporting/traffic principle

-According to K = 4 transport principle, the market area of a higher-order place includes a half of the market area of each of the six neighbouring lower-order places, as they are located on the edges of hexagons around the high-order settlements.
+According to K = 4 transport principle, the market area of a higher-order place includes half of the market area of each of the six neighbouring lower-order places, as they are located on the edges of hexagons around the high-order settlements.
 This generates a hierarchy of central places which results in the most efficient transport network.
-There are maximum central places possible located on the main transport routes connecting the higher order center.
-The transportation principle involves the minimization of the length of roads connecting central places at all hierarchy levels.
+There are maximum central places possible located on the main transport routes connecting the higher order centre.
+The transportation principle involves the minimisation of the length of roads connecting central places at all hierarchy levels.
 In this system of nesting, the lower order centres are all located along the roads linking the higher order centres.
-This alignment of places along a road leads to minimization of road length.
+This alignment of places along a road leads to minimisation of road length.
 However, for each higher order centre, there are now four centres of immediate lower order, as opposed to three centres under the marketing principle.